StrongerL/learn_git/readme.txt

 git remote add origin https://github.com/StrongerL/learngit.git git push -u origin master

-â€¦or push an existing repository from the command line git remote add origin https://github.com/StrongerL/learngit.git git push -u origin master
+¡­or push an existing repository from the command line git remote add origin https://github.com/StrongerL/learngit.git git push -u origin master

-â€¦or import code from another repository
+¡­or import code from another repository
 You can initialize this repository with code from a Subversion, Mercurial, or TFS project.